voxpupuli/puppet-cassandra/REFERENCE.md

 * [`cassandra::datastax_agent`](#cassandra--datastax_agent): A class for installing the DataStax Agent and to point it at an OpsCenter instance.
 * [`cassandra::datastax_repo`](#cassandra--datastax_repo): An optional class that will allow a suitable repository to be configured from which packages for DataStax Community can be downloaded.
 Chang
 * [`cassandra::dse`](#cassandra--dse): A class for configuring DataStax Enterprise (DSE) specific settings.
-* [`cassandra::firewall_ports`](#cassandra--firewall_ports): An optional class to configure incoming network ports on the host that are relevant to the Cassandra installation.
-If firewalls are being ma
 * [`cassandra::java`](#cassandra--java): A class to install Java and JNA packages.
 * [`cassandra::optutils`](#cassandra--optutils): A class to install the optional Cassandra tools package.
 * [`cassandra::schema`](#cassandra--schema): A class to maintain the database schema.
 Please note that cqlsh expects Python 2.7 to be installed.
 This may be a problem of older distributions (CentOS 6 for example).